SaschaKrug/django-component-kit/README.md

 - The `register.tag()` function provides IDE support for jumping from template tags to functions and viewing component usage.
 - Providing a parameter without a key will treat it as a boolean value.
 See `attributes` for more details.

+*Since: 0.5.0*
+- Optionally a context parameter can be added to a tag.
+This will contain the full context

 ## Block Components